People

 Bachelor's in Mechanical Engineering

-Peyton aims to investigate pressure developments between the prosthetic device and the user to better understand prosthesis fit and improve upon current control techniques.
+Peyton aims to investigate how pressure developments between the user and the prosthetic device can be used to improve upon prosthesis control techniques and provide insight into device fit.

 Contact: eyxzhang@ucdavis.edu